 (Closed on Mandatory Holidays)

 The flagfall charge of taxis in Macau is MOP19 for the first 1600 metres.
 MOP2 will be charged for every additional 240 metres as well as waiting on passengers’ request for every 60 seconds.
-There is a MOP3 surcharge for each piece of luggage stored in the trunk, MOP5 surcharge for boarding at the University of Macau, Macau International Airport or trips from Macao to Coloane, and MOP2 surcharge for trips from Taipa to Coloane.
+There is a MOP3 surcharge for each piece of luggage stored in the trunk, MOP5 surcharge when boarding a taxi at the Macao International Airport taxi stand, the Taipa Ferry Terminal taxi stand, the University of Macau´s new campus on Hengqin Island, Macao’s Port Zone at Hengqin Port, Cotai Frontier Port taxi stand or the Zhuhai-Macao Artificial Island of Hong Kong-Zhuhai-Macao Bridge or trips from Macao to Coloane, and MOP2 surcharge for trips from Taipa to Coloane.
 There is no surcharge for trips from Macao to Taipa or from the two islands back to Macao.

 You can also make phone booking for taxis, Booking fee for special taxi (applicable when the taxi arrives within 10 minutes after the booking time) is MOP5, the booking fee is not applicable when a special taxi different from the type requested is sent without the passenger’s prior consent.